 For Exhibit Concepts, one of the most impactful projects we’ve ever completed as a company was the Oklahoma City National Memorial & Museum.
 ECI led the fabrication and installation of the museum, alongside museum designer Gallagher & Associates.
 When asked, many ECI employees point to the Memorial Museum as the most significant project of their career.

-This 17,000 square foot museum was completed in 2014 and is housed in the Historic Journal Record Building across the street from the Alfred P. Murrah Federal Building.
+This 17,000 square foot museum was completed in 2001 and is housed in the Historic Journal Record Building across the street from the Alfred P. Murrah Federal Building.
+We completed work refurbishing the museum in 2014.
 The Memorial Museum is a learning institution consisting of permanent and temporary exhibits, interactive computer stations, artifacts from the bombing, and the Memorial archives.
 Visitors to the Memorial Museum can witness the magnitude of the destruction through dramatic audio/visual presentations, interactive exhibits, murals, and displays of poignant artifacts.

 The Memorial Museum means so much to us as a company that we’re sponsoring a group of eight employees to run and walk the Oklahoma City Memorial Marathon on April 28, 2019.
 The Marathon event is the Memorial Museum’s largest fundraiser, and it’s about much more than running: it’s a celebration of life.